Constraining the formation of NGC1052-DF2 from its unusual globular cluster population: Conclusions

-In this favoured scenario, the merger remnant has a high central stellar density, presenting the problem of how such a dense galaxy could have become so diffuse.
+In the favoured merger scenario, the merger remnant has a high central stellar density, presenting the problem of how such a dense galaxy could have become so diffuse.
 We find that stellar feedback is a viable mechanism for transforming the dense merger remnant into the diffuse object observed at present with $r_e = 2.2\kpc$.
 The high recovered cluster formation efficiency indicates that star formation was very bursty and spatially concentrated, supporting the scenario where feedback energy injection could have caused the expansion of the stellar component of the galaxy.
 This leads to the interesting scenario in which it was the formation of DF2's extreme GC population that caused it to become a UDG.

 However, the formation of a $\sim 4\kpc$ DM core predicted by the coreNFW model, while enough to expand the stellar component, still places the DM component well above the dynamical constraints on the total mass of DF2.
 A reduction of the DM halo mass by a factor of $\ga 30$ is required to fit the constraints at $r<4\kpc$, but still an order of magnitude above the \citet{vanDokkum18a} constraints at larger radii.
 We hypothesise that the scatter around the $\Mstar{-}\Mhalo$ relation at low galaxy masses could alleviate this tension.
-In a follow-up paper (Trujillo-Gomez et al. in prep.), we will estimate self-consistently the impact of scatter in the $\Mstar{-}\Mhalo$ relation on the clustering of star formation, stellar feedback, and the structural evolution of the progenitors of objects like DF2.
+In a follow-up paper, we use a semi-empirical model to estimate the impact of scatter in the $\Mstar{-}\Mhalo$ relation on the clustering of star formation, stellar feedback, and the structural evolution of galaxies, and show that feedback from young GCs could cause UDGs to lose a large fraction of their inner DM \citep{Trujillo-Gomez21}.
 Ultimately, increasing the precision in the ages and metallicities of the individual GCs and the field stars should provide much more stringent constraints on the models and parameters considered here.

 Recent studies have investigated the effect of tidal stripping on the inner DM density of satellites using numerical simulations \citep{Ogiya18,Maccio20}.
 In particular, \citet{Maccio20} simulated the effect of tidal stripping of a DM-dominated satellite with DF2's stellar mass due to a massive host.
 Starting with a dwarf galaxy with a cored DM profile formed in a cosmological simulation, they find that radial orbits with pericentres of a few kiloparsecs can reduce the DM density to the values inferred in DF2.
 Although stripping could explain the low DM content of DF2 and DF4, it does not explain their unusually massive GC populations.
 If the orbits of these galaxies are indeed eccentric enough, the DM stripping would be enhanced by the presence of a core carved by the intense feedback from the massive GCs, and these mechanisms together may explain the unusual properties of these galaxies.